rails/rails/guides/source/configuring.md

 #### `config.assets.digest`

 Enables the use of SHA256 fingerprints in asset names.
-Set to `true` by default.
+Set to `true` by `sprocket-rails`.

 #### `config.assets.debug`

 Disables the concatenation and compression of assets.
-Set to `true` by default in `development.rb`.
+Set to `false` by `sprocket-rails`.

 #### `config.assets.version`